 02 of 07

 - Softness: Cork is in between a hard and soft material.
 It has a smooth, washable surface but offers some cushion underfoot.
 It's also not as loud as very hard materials and offers some thermal and sound insulation properties.

-- Smooth travel: Cork is hard enough for efficient wheelchair travel, and it won't catch feet like carpeting can.
+- Smooth travel: Cork is hard enough for efficient wheelchair travel, and it won't catch feet as carpeting can.

 - Cleaning: As long as a cork floor is properly maintained, it is relatively easy to clean and care for.
 The sealant over the surface protects the porous material from stains, and all that is necessary is to do is sweep or vacuum regularly to keep it looking its best.